Last Updated on July 16, 2022

 How to modify our scripts without coding?

-A cool feature about Pine script is that we can create custom inputs to easily change the parameters of our strategies and indicators.
+A cool feature of Pine script is that we can create custom inputs to easily change the parameters of our strategies and indicators.

 Take a look at the standard ATR indicator offered in Tradingivew.
 Note how easy it is to modify the length and even the colors via the Style tab.